cinnamon balls recipe – a jewish sort of biscuit – no fuss

 • Use a knife to level off eg a 25ml serving spoon with the mixture and gently form this into a 2.5cm ball on the oven foil.
 Use damp hands – no need to roll them smooth or squash them hard.

-• Cooking time can vary because our ovens aren’t exact but let’s cook for 18 mins at 170°C. If you don’t want the balls to go hard try 18 mins at 160°C and cover them with foil as they cook.
+• Cooking time can vary because our ovens aren’t exact but let’s cook for 20 mins at 160°C (see below for why this).
+If you don’t want the balls to have a hard outside cover them with foil as they cook and then cook uncovered for 10 minutes more.

 recipe cost